List of The Real Housewives of Miami episodes: Season 1 (2011)

-Lea Black, Adriana de Moura, Alexia Nepola, Marysol Patton, Larsa Pippen and Cristy Rice are introduced as series regulars.
+Lea Black, Adriana de Moura, Alexia Nepola (then-Echevarria), Marysol Patton, Larsa Pippen and Cristy Rice are introduced as series regulars.

-Season 2 (2012–13)
+Season 2 (2012–2013)

 Nepola, Pippen and Rice departed as series regulars.
 Lisa Hochstein, Joanna Krupa, Ana Quincoces and Karent Sierra joined the cast.
-Nepola then served in a recurring capacity.
+Nepola (then-Echevarria) then served in a recurring capacity.

 Season 3 (2013)

 Patton, Quincoces and Sierra departed as series regulars.
-Nepola rejoined the cast as a series regular.
+Nepola (then-Echevarria) rejoined the cast as a series regular.
 Patton and Quincoces then served in recurring capacities.

-Season 4 (2021–22)
+Season 4 (2021–2022)

 Black, de Moura and Krupa departed as series regulars.
 Pippen rejoined the cast as a series regular.
 Guerdy Abraira, Julia Lemigova and Nicole Martin joined the cast. de Moura, Patton and Kiki Barth served in recurring capacities.

-Season 5 (2022–23)
+Season 5 (2022–2023)

-The entire cast of the previous season returned.
+de Moura, Patton and Barth served in recurring capacities.

+Season 6 (2023–2024)

+de Moura, Patton and Barth served in recurring capacities.

+Season 7 (2025)

+Martin departed as a series regular.
+Stephanie Shojaee joined the cast. de Moura, Patton and Barth served in recurring capacities.